Dowell-Lab/srworkshop/day04/worksheets/1_Variables_in_bash.md

 <ol>
 <h3><li>Open a terminal window and log into the AWS.</h3>

 You should have already cloned the srworkshop repository into your home directory.
-Now, also in your home directory, create a new directory called 'folder'.
+Now, also in your home directory, create a new directory called `folder`.
 </li>
 <h3><li>Set a variable</h3>